HESF Domain 3: Teaching

 3.1 Course Design

-TEQSA expects not only that the provider’s specification of a course design (and its documentation) will comply with the requirements of 3.1.1 (see also Public accessibility in 7.2), but also that sufficient detail of the conceptual underpinning of the course design (3.1.2–3.1.4) will be available for an expert in a relevant subject area to form a view on whether these Standards are met.
+TEQSA expects not only that the provider’s specification of a course design (and its documentation) will comply with the requirements of Standard 3.1.1 (see also Public accessibility in Section 7.2), but also that sufficient detail of the conceptual underpinning of the course design (Standards 3.1.2–3.1.4) will be available for an expert in a relevant subject area to form a view on whether these Standards are met.
 We expect these requirements would be evident in the course proposal approved by the provider’s internal academic governance body/processes.
 In relation to Standard 3.1.5, we will require evidence from the relevant professional accrediting body where applicable and where available.
 This may involve some coordination with the professional body in relation to new providers/courses of study, where a provider may not be eligible to attain professional accreditation at the outset.

 These requirements include knowledge of contemporary developments in the field they are teaching (which is informed by continuing scholarly activity), skills in teaching, learning and assessment relevant to the needs of the student cohorts involved, and a qualification at least one level higher than is awarded for the course of study, or equivalent experience.

-Exceptions to these requirements are possible (3.2.4) in certain circumstances, such as teaching a specialised component of a course of study, provided the staff members who do not fully meet the requirements of the Standards are supervised by staff who do meet the Standard.
+Exceptions to these requirements are possible (Standard 3.2.4) in certain circumstances, such as teaching a specialised component of a course of study, provided the staff members who do not fully meet the requirements of the Standards are supervised by staff who do meet the Standard.
 We will need to be satisfied that the qualifications and experience of staff collectively and individually meet the requirements of the Standards.

 Staff who hold academic leadership roles at any level need to have experience and qualifications at a level necessary for their responsibilities.
 Academic leaders at higher levels have an important role in guiding the development of a higher education learning environment within their scope of responsibility, including the development of advanced inquiry at the appropriate course level and staff scholarship.